nhaliasos/codeSnippets/README.md

 # codeSnippets
-various codes form scripts and langauges
+various codes from scripts and languages